aheitzmann/some-docsite/README.md

 **NOTE:** See the preview template page at /template for a full example

-The page title and descriptions are included in not just the HTML title / description metas, but also in the page preview text on the content index pages.
+The page title and descriptions are included in not just the HTML title / description META, but also in the page preview text on the content index pages.

 ## Layout Alternatives
 Each page must specify which template should be applied in the header `layout` variable, these layout variables are limited to: